 In 2024, we continued working to strengthen our risk management system in environmental and social aspects that support our Sustainability Strategy.
 As part of this process, we implemented tools that allow us to analyze ESG risks in our operations and value chains.
 This includes the assessment of physical risks from climate change, such as those arising from extreme events that can affect our facilities and value chain, as well as transition risks associated with adapting to a more resilient business model.

-Methodology for identifying and assessing physical and/or transition risks a.
+Risk Management A - Processes for identifying and assessing risks and opportunities a.
 Identification of physical and/or transition risks